Croatia Volunteer Highlights

 Volunteers aged under 18 years old are able to volunteer in Croatia, but will be required to provide IVHQ with two separate parental/guardian consents from each of their parents/guardians and two character reference letters in order to participate on the program.
 They may also be asked to provide additional documentation to the local team.

-Independent volunteers (those traveling without their parents or guardians) under the age of 18 years will be required to provide additional waivers and documentation, which a guardian must complete.
+Independent volunteers (those travelling without their parents or guardians) under the age of 18 years will be required to provide additional waivers and documentation, which a guardian must complete.

-Volunteers under the age of 18 can only participate on the Youth Support project.
+Volunteers under the age of 18 can only participate on the Animal Care and Creative Technologies projects.

 Volunteers must speak fluent English.
 Volunteers must have adequate volunteer travel insurance and provide a recent criminal background check.